Indezine Logo

 Figure 6: OneDrive for Business

-17. To open a presentation in an old-fashioned way, click the Browse option.
-This brings up the Open dialog box, as shown in Figure 7.
+To open a presentation in an old-fashioned way, click the Browse option.
+Doing so brings up the Open dialog box, as shown in Figure 7, below.
 Navigate to wherever your presentation files are saved, and you can open any of them.
 You'll find that PowerPoint can open files of various formats (types).

 Figure 7: On My Mac

-20. You can also choose the Add a Place option which opens the Add a Place dialog box, as shown in Figure 8.
+You can also choose the Add a Place option which opens the Add a Place dialog box, as shown in Figure 8, below.
 You can choose to add multiple OneDrive, OneDrive for Business, and SharePoint accounts.
-These added accounts will show up as multiple places within the Open tab of Backstage view.
+These added accounts will show up in multiple places within the Open tab of Backstage view.
 Learn more in our Add a Place tutorial.

 Figure 8: Add a Place